 Set one end of a barbell into a landmine base and rest the other end on a training bench or a plyo box.
 Load the elevated end with 45-pound plates.
 Ensure that the box is low enough so that you can squat to at least parallel without the plates bumping into the box or bench.
 Do not start this exercise from the floor; it’ll strain your lower back.
 Grab the barbell’s sleeve in both hands, stand up so that it’s off the box, and then perform a standard squat.

 Like any lunge, the reverse lunge is a unilateral exercise, which means it works one side of the body at a time.
-This alone is useful as it allows the target muscles (glute, hamstrings, and quads) of your body to catch up to another if right or left side dominant.
-The reverse lunge is also more stable than the forward or walking lunge as you’re not being thrown off balance by forward momentum.
-Instead, the reverse lunge is generally a more controlled move.
-The stability of this lunge makes it great for both beginners and advanced trainees who want to add weight to the movement — you’ll have an easier time loading a reverse lunge.
+This alone is useful as it allows the target muscles (glute, hamstrings, and quads) on either side of your body to catch up to each other if there’s an imbalance in strength or size.

 Benefits of the Reverse Lunge